reallyreally/reallySecure/README.md

 This package is called while instantiating your ExpressJS based application.
 It is not a stand-alone package.

+### Glitch

+You can check this out on [Glitch](https://glitch.com/edit/#!/really-secure) - see working code examples, and test it yourself without any effort!

 ### Installing

 Assuming you are starting an ExpressJS project from scratch.